airmast/airmast.github.io/src/pages/1-api/scene_dde.md

   * **URL Params**
     * `dde : Integer`

-      Model Xt: `dde` - DDE is a value from -20 to 100, negative values soften the image and positive values sharpen it
+      Model Xt: `dde` &mdash; DDE is a value from -20 to 100, negative values soften the image and positive values sharpen it